-The first thing I do when I get handed a name tag at dozens of conferences all over the world each year is flip it around.
+Each year, I go to dozens of conferences all over the world.
+The first thing I do when I get handed a name tag is flip it around.
 I don't want people to notice me!
 (Although the beard sometimes gives me away.)

 But there's one conference that I attend each year where I love to meet people...

 For years, I've joked that it's my only reason to visit Las Vegas every year.
 But this year, from October 24 to 26, we'll be at the Encore Boston Harbor resort in Massachusetts.